Božo Cerar: Published works

-In addition to the aforementioned two books, Božo Cerar also published some other books on the topics of international law and international relations – Veliki slovenski diplomatski pojmovnik (The Big Slovenian Diplomatic Glossary)(2024), Slovenski diplomatski pojmovnik (The Slovenian Diplomatic Glossary) (First edition 2020, Second edition 2023), Diplomatski pojmovnik (The Diplomatic Glossary) (2019), Diplomatska zaščita (Diplomatic protection) (2001), Faux pas (2013), Washingtonski zapiski (Washington Logs) (2018) and RSVP Kulinarična diplomacija (RSVP Culinary Diplomacy) (2022) as well as a number of articles (COBBIS).
+In addition to the aforementioned two books, Božo Cerar also published some other books on the topics of international law and international relations – Veliki slovenski diplomatski pojmovnik (The Big Slovenian Diplomatic Glossary)(2024), Slovenski diplomatski pojmovnik (The Slovenian Diplomatic Glossary) (First edition 2020, Second edition 2023), Diplomatski pojmovnik (The Diplomatic Glossary) (2019), Majhne Države v Svetu Tektonskih Sprememb (Small Countries in a World of Tectonic Change) (2026), Diplomatska zaščita (Diplomatic protection) (2001), Faux pas (2013), Washingtonski zapiski (Washington Logs) (2018) and RSVP Kulinarična diplomacija (RSVP Culinary Diplomacy) (2022) as well as a number of articles (COBBIS).
 He has also published a series of fictional books for children, translated into English and Polish respectively, such as: Veronika in letalo ropotalo (Veronika and the Rattle Plane) (2001), Uganke za Veroniko (Zagadki dla Weroniki) (2005), Gorska ribica gre na morje (Little Mountain-Fish Goes to Sea) (2015), Hrib nad dedkovo hišo (The Hill Beyond Grandpa's House) (2018), and Slinko (2022).
 Dnevi preizkušenj (The Days of Trials) (2001) represents a youth story.
 He has also published a partially autobiographic novel under the pseudonym Božidar T. Dolenc, titled Grenke pomaranče (Bitter Oranges) in a series of four books (2000, 2012, 2018, 2023).
 The novel is a rare example of Slovenian literature on the topic of the life of a diplomat.
 Zgodbe iz mladosti (Stories from youth) (2019) are also an autobiographical work.